 We tested the 55" (QN55Q80RA) version, AA01/QRQ80.
 For the most part, we expect our review to be valid for the 65" version (QN65Q80RA) and the 75" version (QN75Q80RA).

-There is also an EU only variant of the TV, the Q85R.
+There's also an EU-only variant of the TV, the Q85R.
 The Q85R is advertised as having more local dimming zones and comes along with a One Connect box, but otherwise seems identical to the Q80R.
 We have not tested this unit so we can not be sure.
 Note that the UK version of the Q80R appears to have fewer dimming zones than the unit we tested, but we don't know how it performs.

 If someone comes across a different type of panel or if their Samsung Q80R doesn't correspond to our review, let us know and we will update the review.

 The 55" Q80R we tested was manufactured in Feb.
 2019.